ddev/ddev.com/src/content/blog/contributor-training.md

 * Participate in marketing strategy and implementation
 * Build and improve Docker images

 Live training sessions will be held weekly on Tuesdays at 8am US MT, 5pm CET or CEST.
-The trainings will be recorded for everybody's benefit. *Sign up on [this simple form](https://forms.gle/QeCpw1e6Yotyo8fo7) to get the calendar invite with zoom link.*
+The trainings will be recorded for everybody's benefit. *Sign up on the simple form below to get the calendar invite with zoom link.*

 | Date                                                                                                                         | Description                                                                                     |
 |------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|